 - use a mixture of potatoes when making this soup

 - the starch in russet potatoes will thicken the soup and

-- yukon gold potatoes add a creamy texture
+- Yukon gold potatoes add a creamy texture

-Step by step direction to make potato soup
+Step by step directions to make soup

 Because this is a new venture for me (and quite possibly for you!)
 Here are step-by-step directions so you can easily make this at home.

 - Turn the Instant Pot on sauté.
 Allow to heat one minute.
 Add the diced onion, celery and potatoes.
 Sauté for two minutes.

 - Add the garlic, salt and pepper, stir well – saute for another 30 seconds.
 Add the ham and chicken stock.
 Stir well.

 - Add the lid to the Instant Pot.
 Seal completely.
 Turn the vent to seal.
 Change setting to steam and set the timer to 11 minutes.